Softwareologists/feed-my-ledger/README.md

 ### Excel 365 Setup

-To connect Rusty Ledger to Microsoft Excel 365 you must register an application in Azure and provide workbook credentials.
+To connect FeedMyLedger to Microsoft Excel 365 you must register an application in Azure and provide workbook credentials.

 1. Open the [Azure Portal](https://portal.azure.com/) and create a new